Holistic approach to gut health

 What influence do lifestyle and stress have on gut health?

-The influence of lifestyle and stress on gut health is less about individual factors and more about their cumulative effect on gut function, the gut environment, and mucosal burden.
+The influence of lifestyle and stress on gut health is less about individual factors and more about their cumulative effect on gut function, the gut environment, and mucosal stress.
 The gut reacts sensitively to external and internal stimuli and reflects long-term lifestyle habits.

 How does stress as a functional stress factor affect the gut?